christianlaverde/pft/README.md

 ## License

-[Optional - MIT is common for personal projects]
+This project is licensed under the MIT License - see below for details.